TJohnson986/reading-notes/git_notes.md

 - Git fetch - Are there changes between local repo and GitHub repo
 - Git status - Shows # of commits behind
 - Git Pull - Syncs changes to local repo

+###### Closing Thoughts
+This has been a good class!
+I'm glad to see everything work together and what I do actually work.
+I've been able to create a new page for today's notes, make changes to it and push it to GitHub all from VSCode and Terminal!
+Pretty legit.